myxeliumcom/Psychepedia/project/open_source_guidelines.md

 3. Title the file and conclude the file with the `.md` extension
     1. The file will become a URL.
 Therefore, use `_` instead of spaces and do not include non-standard characters
 4. [Commit & review changes](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/making-changes-in-a-branch/committing-and-reviewing-changes-to-your-project)
+    1. This creates the document and will enable the Github Writer extension upon editing (of a `.md` file)
+5. Click the `Edit` pencil icon
-5. Create a branch for the commit and start a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests)
+6. Create a branch for the commit and start a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests)

 ## Begin Each Document With Background Info